Necklace Vine, String of Buttons

 Crassula perforata Thunb. is the correct and accepted scientific name for this species of Crassula.
 It was first documented by Carl Peter Thunberg in Nova Acta Physico (the short version of a long title) in 1778.

-I bought my Crassula perforate with me when I moved back to the family farm in mid-Missouri in February 2013.
+I brought my Crassula perforate with me when I moved back to the family farm in mid-Missouri in February 2013.
 I put it on the windowsill in the kitchen…

 I really liked this plant but there were some issues…